Overview

 Sign Out

-Securely signs you out of Sample Vault.
+Signs you out.
 You’ll need to sign back in to access your samples and preferences.
-This is useful when sharing a computer or if you want to switch to a different account.